• Campus Operational

 Accelerated Instruction & Learning

-• *Pro.Accelerated Instruction (AI) and Learning (AL)
+• *Pro.Accelerated Instruction and Accelerated Learning

 • Doc.Accelerated Education Plan (AEP)

-• Ltr.Grade 3-8 Parent Notification of STAAR Requirements – Mtg Ratios
+• Ltr.Grade 3-8 Parent Notification of STAAR Requirements – Mtg Ratios (Word)

-• Ltr.Grade 3-8 Parent Notification of STAAR Requirements – Not Mtg Ratios (word)
+• Ltr.Grade 3-8 Parent Notification of STAAR Requirements – Not Mtg Ratios (Word)

-• Ltr.Grade 3-8 Parent Notification of STAAR Requirements-Spanish – Mtg Ratios (word)
+• Ltr.Grade 3-8 Parent Notification of STAAR Requirements-Spanish – Mtg Ratios (Word)

 • Ltr.HS Parent Notification of EOC requirements – EOY – Spanish (word) – Mtg Ratios